 Ready for a time-traveling tour de force?
 Your temporal-hopping tour guide is here!
-We here at “Epik FAILs” would like to remind everyone that experiencing history does not mean making it (I’m looking at you Ramses).
+We here at “Epik Fails of History” would like to remind everyone that experiencing history does not mean changing it (I’m looking at you Ramses).
 Please keep all appendages within the Tardis at all times.
 No flash photography.
+Enjoy your stay!

 The Great Pyramids of Giza